routingblog/arbitration/content/docs/quotes.md

 1. The Court has abandoned all pretense of ascertaining congressional intent with respect to the Federal Arbitration Act, building instead, case by case, an edifice of its own creation. …  I have no doubt that Congress could enact, in the first instance, a federal arbitration statute that displaces most state arbitration laws.
 But I also have no doubt that, in 1925, Congress enacted no such statute. [^termix1]

+# General Quotes

+1. “I’ll let you write the substance, you let me write the procedure, and I’ll screw you every time.” [^dingell1]

 # Footnotes

 [^ArbitrationIsPower1]: Heinrich Kronstein.
 (1963).
 Arbitration is Power.
 New York University Law Review, 38, 661. https://heinonline.org/HOL/Page?handle=hein.journals/nylr38&id=679&div=&collection= pp 699-700